 How much coffee does Nicaragua export?
-What are the preferred varieties, and what does a typical cup of Nicaragua taste like?
-What role does coffee play in society and the economy, and what does its future hold?
-These are fascinating questions with interesting, thought-provoking answers.
+Which are the preferred varieties and what does a typical cup of Nicaraguan coffee taste like?
+What role does coffee play in society and the economy, and what does its future look like?
+These are exciting questions with interesting, thought-provoking answers.
 And then there's the DO Dipilto.
-A first for the Latin American country, possibly even a groundbreaking one.
-Let's delve into the exciting world of Nicaragua's coffee together.
+A novelty in the Latin American country, possibly even a groundbreaking one.
+Let's delve together into the exciting coffee world of Nicaragua.

 Coffee, an important economic sector?

 The Central American country, with its capital Managua, borders Costa Rica to the south and Honduras to the north.
-It is characterized by a highly diverse geography, ranging from the Pacific and Caribbean Seas, many different microclimates, to a chain of active volcanoes.
+It is characterized by a very diverse geography, from the Pacific and Caribbean seas, many different microclimates, to a chain of active volcanoes.

-Coffee cultivation is one of the most important agricultural industries and a source of income and jobs for many people.
+The cultivation of coffee is one of the most important agricultural economic sectors and is a source of income and jobs for many people.
 In Nicaragua, more than 330,000 people are employed in coffee, accounting for 15% of the labor market and 54% of the agricultural sector.
-Of these, 44,000 are coffee producers, 71% of whom own an average farm size of between 1 and 14 hectares.
+Of these, 44,000 are coffee producers, 71% of whom own farms with an average size of 1-14 hectares.

-The remoteness of many small farms, as well as the struggle with coffee rust, the natural disaster surrounding Hurricane Mitch, the civil war, and the dismantling of large farms in the 1980s are factors contributing to the country's slow realization of its potential as a major coffee-producing nation.
-Even today, politics continues to present coffee farmers with new challenges, directly or indirectly.
-Political and economic unrest and uncertainty are leading the Latin American country to contend with massive emigration.
-Among other things, this means that many farmers lack crucial labor for the harvest season.
-Further articles on the topic can be found here , for example.
+The remoteness of many small farms, as well as the struggle with coffee rust, the natural disaster of Hurricane Mitch, and the civil war and the break-up of large farms in the 1980s, are factors why the potential as a major coffee nation is only slowly being exploited.
+And even in the current era, politics repeatedly presents coffee farmers with new challenges, directly or indirectly.
+Political and economic unrest and uncertainties mean that the Latin American country is struggling with enormous out-migration.
+This results, among other things, in many farmers lacking important labor for the harvest season.
+Further articles on this topic can be found, for example, here.

-Many smallholder farmers cultivate coffee in a natural way, partly out of conviction, and partly because they often have little money for pesticides.
-The proportion of certified organic coffee is approximately 10%.
+Many small farmers practice near-natural coffee cultivation, partly out of conviction, and partly because money for pesticides is often scarce.
+The proportion of organic certified coffees is approximately 10%.

 Where does coffee grow in Nicaragua?

-Nicaragua has a variety of soils, which vary by region.
-The soils in the mountainous regions are generally of volcanic origin and rich in organic matter.
-The highly fertile soil is ideal for coffee cultivation.
-In the lowland regions, the soil is generally sandier and better suited for crops such as tobacco, sugarcane, and cotton—or Robusta.
+Nicaragua has a variety of soils that differ by region.
+The soils in the mountain regions are generally of volcanic origin and rich in organic matter.
+The very fertile soil is excellent for coffee cultivation.
+In the lowland regions, the soil is usually sandier and better suited for crops such as tobacco, sugarcane, and cotton - or even Robusta.

 Robusta - legally regulated cultivation

-What may be grown where is regulated by law.
-While there have been some farms in the Autonomous Region of the Southern Caribbean Coast officially permitted to cultivate Robusta since 2006, this was prohibited in other regions until recently.
-However, this cultivation was not yet economically significant.
-In 2016, the Association of Coffee Exporters (Excan) achieved a major success.
-The new legal reform has since permitted the cultivation of Robusta in seven departments in the Pacific region and in the two autonomous regions of the Atlantic coast.
-The resolution stipulates that Robusta must not be grown higher than 400 meters above sea level and at a minimum distance of 30 km from the nearest Arabica plantation.
-Just one year later, Robusta was even included in the Coffee Law.
-The reasons for this are again economic: in addition to the fact that Canephora produces a higher yield per plant, it also grows in low-lying areas and is resistant to many diseases, such as the dreaded coffee rust.
+What can be grown where is legally regulated.
+While some farms in the Autonomous Region of the South Caribbean Coast have been officially allowed to cultivate Robusta since 2006, this was prohibited in other regions until recently.
+Economically, however, this cultivation had no relevance.
+In 2016, the Association of Coffee Exporters (Excan) achieved a great success.
+The new legal reform has since allowed the cultivation of Robusta in seven departments in the Pacific Region as well as in the two autonomous regions of the Atlantic coast.
+The resolution states that Robusta must not be grown higher than 400 meters above sea level and with a minimum distance of 30 km to the nearest Arabica planting.
+Only one year later, Robusta was even included in the Coffee Law.
+The reasons for this are again economic, because besides the fact that Canephora yields more per plant, it also grows in low areas and is resistant to many diseases, such as the feared coffee rust.

-The economically relevant Arabica-growing regions are Nueva Segovia, Matagalpa, Estelí, and Jinotega.
-Nicaragua's potential to further increase the quantity and quality of coffee production is being slowly realized for various reasons.
-However, many forward-looking, revolutionary, and pioneering coffee farmers are ensuring that Nicaragua increasingly gains a firm place on the specialty coffee map.
+The economically relevant cultivation regions for Arabica are Nueva Segovia, Matagalpa, Estelí, and Jinotega.
+Nicaragua's potential to further increase the quantity and quality of coffee cultivation is only slowly being realized for various reasons.
+However, many future-oriented, revolutionary, and trend-setting coffee farmers are ensuring that Nicaragua is increasingly gaining a firm place on the specialty coffee map.

 https://www.cafeimports.com/europe/nicaragua